RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 In autumn 2019, RTL Group’s management started to promote new partnership opportunities – all based on the philosophy of bundling European broadcasters’ resources to establish open and neutral platforms.
 RTL Group offers these partnership opportunities in areas such as advertising sales, advertising technology, streaming technology, content creation and data.

-As part of the envisaged sale of RTL Nederland, RTL Group and DPG Media will enter into a strategic partnership, spanning from technology to advertising sales and content.
-At the time of closing the transaction, the service agreements for RTL Nederland in the areas of streaming technology (via Bedrock), broadcasting operations (via
+As part of the sale of RTL Nederland, RTL Group and DPG Media have entered a partnership, spanning from technology to advertising sales and content.
+With the closing of the transaction on 1 July 2025, the service agreements for RTL Nederland in the areas of streaming technology (via Bedrock), broadcasting operations (via RTL Group’s technical services provider BCE) and international advertising sales (via RTL AdAlliance) were renewed for at least three years.
+RTL Nederland also continues to use the solutions provided by RTL Group’s ad-tech business, Smartclip.

-In January 2025, Deutsche Telekom and RTL Deutschland announced an agreement to renew their streaming cooperation – which started at the end of 2020 – until 2030.
-Under the terms of the agreement, RTL+ Premium is automatically included in most price plans of Deutsche Telekom’s TV offer, MagentaTV, without additional fees for MagentaTV customers.
+In January 2025, Deutsche Telekom and RTL Deutschland announced the renewal of their streaming partnership – which started at the end of 2020 – until 2030.
+Under the terms of the agreement, RTL+ Premium is included in most price plans of Deutsche Telekom’s TV offer, Magenta TV, without additional fees for Magenta TV customers.
 Renewing the successful cooperation between Deutsche Telekom and RTL Deutschland for another five years contributes significantly to RTL Group’s strategic streaming goals.

 One key development for RTL Group’s largest revenue stream – advertising – has been the increased demand from advertisers and agencies for global ad-buying opportunities.
 Consequently, RTL Group is expanding international advertising sales to cater to the demand from international advertisers and agencies for easy access to the Group’s large portfolio of TV and streaming services, its social media company and advertising technology in a brand-safe environment.

 In October 2024, RTL Group’s international sales house, RTL AdAlliance, announced that the multi-channel sales house IP Österreich – now a 100-per-cent subsidiary of RTL Group – will fully become part of RTL AdAlliance and merge its portfolio from July 2025 onwards.
-Advertising clients in Austria will benefit from the advertising inventory of well-known European media brands and the premium content of RTL AdAlliance.
+Advertising clients in Austria benefit from the advertising inventory of well-known European media brands and the premium content of RTL AdAlliance.

 Oliver Fahlbusch